Five Small Motorcycles You Can Be Proud to Ride

 Why is it pride of ownership is so often connected to engine size in the motorcycle world?
 Are we compensating for other shortcomings?
 Not only are these small motorcycles you can be proud of, but often, they're much more fun to ride than their super-sized counterparts.

-Hands down, this is the most capable dual sport motorcycle sold by a Japanese company.
+Hands down, the Yamaha WR250 is the most capable dual sport motorcycle sold by a Japanese company.
 The WR is just as fast as its 650cc rivals and comes standard with higher quality suspension.
 Believe it or not, but the 30 bhp motor is better at highway cruising than those larger rivals too, largely because its DOHC design is far more modern than other Japanese dual sports as well as higher spec; this little 250 even has Titanium inlet valves.

 Suzuki DR-Z400 SM